- MIneral Processing

 While the methods discussed above form the foundation of SAG mill control, advancements in technology have opened doors to even more sophisticated approaches:

-- Advanced Process Control (APC): Advances in ML, Neural Networks and AI are now being applied to SAG mill control.
-With advanced abilities of being able to define the model and re-tune the models with current data.
-It controls all of the manipulated variables of the mill and represents a toolbox of statistical tools rather than the single MPC model.
+Advances in machine learning, neural networks, and AI are now being applied to SAG mill control, with advanced abilities to define models and re-tune them with current data.
+APC controls all of the manipulated variables of the mill and represents a toolbox of statistical tools rather than a single MPC model.

 Important to note is that these advanced methods still require the base layer of instrumentation and automation to be able to function.